Alkl58/NotEnoughAV1Encodes/README.md

 If you experience framelosses you may have a slightly corrupted video.
 Using the option "Reencode Lossless" might help with this issue.
 (Video will be reencoded - this may take a lot of disk space)

 ---
-### How does this program work?:
-This program will split the given video file into roughly equally chunks.
-This splitting process is not reencoding the video, except specified in the settings.
-After splitting, it will encode the chunks with x amount of workers.
-When finished, it will mux the encoded files together in one output file.

 ### Submit a Bugreport:
 I need lots of information in order to recreate Bugs.